nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 The Direct Transfer feature has been disabled by default for the moment.
 It can be re-enabled by configuration.
 It is currently being reworked to be more configurable so as to better match our users' use cases.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXDRIVE-2040](https://jira.nuxeo.com/browse/NXDRIVE-2040) and [NXDRIVE-2082](https://jira.nuxeo.com/browse/NXDRIVE-2082)

-### S3 Direct Upload

-The S3 Direct Upload feature has also been disabled by default for the moment.
-Some improvements are needed server-side before being able to enable it by default.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2103](https://jira.nuxeo.com/browse/NXDRIVE-2103)

 ## Improvements